imazen/resizer-web/content/pages/licenses/contribute.md

 This contribution agreement is identical to the *Apache Individual Contributor License Agreement ("Agreement") V2.0* found at [apache.org/licenses](http://www.apache.org/licenses/), except for the following changes:

 1. Your agreement is with Imazen LLC, not the Apache Software Foundation, and the term "the Foundation" has been replaced with "the Managing Organziation".
-2. The license preface has been shortened and the requirement for a physical signature has been lifted.
+2. The license preface has been shortened and the requirement for a physical signature has been removed.
 3. The fields for a physical copy have been moved to the bottom of the page.
 4. You may opt-out of this agreement for future contributions through an explicit statement, although your contributions will not be accepted.